 “He told me if you can laugh at something, it can never beat you.”
 And “if you can’t talk your way out of a fight, you deserve to get whupped.”

 Hick did talk his way out of being whupped.
 He won– again and again–first for Mayor of Denver, then as a very popular Governor of Colorado.
-Fifteen years on, the Governor’s staff limits all his memos to a single page.
+Fifteen years on, the former Governor’s staff limits all his memos to a single page.

 His mind is a steel trap, but facts stick better if delivered orally.
 He still reads books, but only on his own (extended) time.
 He bikes everywhere, and with contact lenses looks 15 years younger than he has a right to.
 But, perhaps most importantly, Hick never forgot where he came from.

-The Governor revealed his own lifelong difficulty reading to help pass a bill that would screen every young child in the state for dyslexia and provide help when needed.
+Hickenlooper revealed his own lifelong difficulty reading to help pass a bill that would screen every young child in the state for dyslexia and provide help when needed.
 He finally did published his memoir.
 And he reads from a teleprompter well enough to deliver two important speeches at Democratic National Conventions.

 His words of wisdom to up and coming nerdy would be Hickenloopers?